Energy Program Analyst

 The goals of the Alternative Fuels Transportation Program are to:

-Businesses, nonprofit organizations, public school districts, and local governments are eligible to apply.
+Ohio Businesses, nonprofit organizations, public schools, and local governments are eligible to apply.

 Eligible activities include engineering, construction and equipment costs related to installation of fully operational alternative fuel refueling stations or distribution facilities.
 This scope would include but is not limited to compressors, storage tanks, pumps, pipes, fuel lines, refueling equipment, monitoring equipment, required safety equipment, and electronic payment equipment.

 Low-interest loans are available through the program.
 Loan amounts vary depending on the project and can be from $250,000 up to $750,000.
 Loan amounts will not exceed 75 percent of total eligible project costs.

 All organizations interested in applying for the program must first register and submit a Letter of Intent.
 The Letter of Intent must include: